Forest managers plan and direct the planting, growth, harvesting and protection of forests for wood production.

 You also need to have a driver's licence.

-A tertiary entrance qualification is required.
-Useful subjects include maths (with statistics and probability), biology, chemistry and English.
+A tertiary entrance qualification is required to enter further training.
+Useful subjects include agriculture and horticulture, maths, biology, chemistry and English.

 Forest managers need to be: